An international will is necessary for those who have assets in more than one country, including offshore assets.

 Making an international will resolves the problem of holding assets in different jurisdictions.

-It is probably highly likely that you are already starting to accumulate wealth, which will undoubtedly only increase over time.
+It is likely that you are already accumulating wealth, which will undoubtedly only increase over time.
 To protect your estate and ensure that only those people that you wish benefit from this estate, wills are essential.

 If you have children wills are even more important.
 If both parents were to die, who would look after the children?
 Whoever gets to look after the children will be nominated their legal guardian and will therefore have total control over all the assets that you leave them!